Richard J. Welch

-Richard Joseph Welch (February 13, 1869 – September 10, 1949) was an American county clerk and politician.
-He sat in the United States House of Representatives for 12 terms from 1926 to 1949, serving a district in San Francisco, California.
-Before this, Welch had been a state senator.
+Richard Joseph Welch (February 13, 1869 – September 10, 1949) was an American laborer, clerk and politician who served in the United States House of Representatives for 12 terms from 1926 to 1949, representing San Francisco, California.
+He previously served in the California State Senate and the San Francisco Board of Supervisors.
 As of 2025, he is the last Republican to represent San Francisco in the House.